preiter93/wireman/README.md

 1. After adding the protos in the config, start `wireman`.

 2. Basic key mappings are displayed in the footer of each page.
 For extended help, press `?` and close with `?` or `Esc`.
-If you want to close the app entirely, type either `q` or `Ctrl+c`.
+If you want to close the app entirely, type `Ctrl+c`.

 3. The first page of Wireman will list your grpc services and their methods.
 You can navigate with `up`/`down` or `j`/`k`, select with `Enter` or unselect with `Esc`, then click `Tab`.